 But you should be aware that the Russian government acted against only around a dozen of the most popular virtual private networks.
-As of now, the rest are still functioning in Russia.
+While the situation is fluid, you may find that some of the lesser-known VPNs are still functioning in Russia.

 Wondering how you actually set up and use a VPN in Russia?
 It is actually really simple.
-Follow this sort list of steps:
+Follow this short list of steps:

 1. Get yourself a subscription to a secure, reliable VPN service.
 If you don't know which option is best for your particular circumstances, it is hard to go wrong with NordVPN.

-2. Once you complete the subscripti0n process, you need to download and install the correct VPN app on your device.
+2. Once you complete the subscription process, you need to download and install the correct VPN app on your device.

 3. Launch the VPN app and enter your login credentials (username and password).